2023/24 YF Election Timeline and Code of Practice

 - Use of any data provided to you by a third party without the recipient’s permission.

 - Use of group chats, social media pages or online forums created for other purposes.
-Use of unofficial group chats and other channels is permitted in moderation.
+The use of unofficial group chats and other channels is permitted in moderation.

 - Use of any Fabian Society membership data (use of this data is not authorised by the Society and is therefore unlawful).